guziy/pylibrmn/README.md

 Install using `setup.py`
 ========================

-An alternative way to install this module:
+An alternative way to install this module (you might need to have sudo rights to do it in your default python installation or use virtualenv to create the writable environment):

 1. Install the python wrapper to the site-pacakges directory. `--record` is used so you know which files are copied and where (it creates the file files.txt with the list of installed files which you could delete when uninstalling).